How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 5. Intelligent Batching

-Example: Processing 10,000 records
+Example.
+Processing 10,000 records.

-• Individual: 10,000 Lambda invocations = $2.00
+• Individual processing uses 10,000 Lambda invocations at $2.00

-• Batched (100/batch): 100 invocations = $0.02
+• Batched processing (100 per batch) uses 100 invocations at $0.02

 When Event-Driven Batch Processing Makes Sense

-Ideal Use Cases:
+Ideal Use Cases.

-• File processing: PDFs, images, videos, data files
+• File processing.
+PDFs, images, videos, data files

-• ETL/ELT pipelines: Data warehouse loads, transformations
+• ETL and ELT pipelines.
+Data warehouse loads, transformations

-• Report generation: Scheduled or on-demand reports
+• Report generation.
+Scheduled or on-demand reports

-• Notification systems: Email campaigns, alerts, digests
+• Notification systems.
+Email campaigns, alerts, digests

-• Data synchronization: System integrations, CDC pipelines
+• Data synchronization.
+System integrations, CDC pipelines

-• Machine learning inference: Batch predictions, model scoring
+• Machine learning inference.
+Batch predictions, model scoring

-• Compliance processing: Audit logs, regulatory reports
+• Compliance processing.
+Audit logs, regulatory reports

-• Backup and archival: Database backups, log archival
+• Backup and archival.
+Database backups, log archival

-Characteristics of Good Candidates:
+Characteristics of Good Candidates.

 • Work can be delayed seconds to minutes (not real-time)